 Not all employers accept liability for accidents and may seek to deny benefits in some cases.
 An injured employee can contact the Worker’s Compensation Division of the Alabama Department of Labor to request that an examiner review the claim.
 It is best, however, to quickly seek an attorney for assistance with your appeal options to help you navigate through the system.

-How Morris, King & Hodge, P.C., Can Help
+How Workers Compensation Lawyers in Alabama at Morris, King & Hodge, P.C., Can Help

 Upon taking your case, Morris, King & Hodge, P.C., will provide immediate assistance by ensuring that your initial application for benefits is free from any errors that could result in denials.
 As part of that process, our firm may conduct a full investigation of the accident scene and secure all of the medical records needed to prove the extent of your injury.
 We will also take charge of negotiating with the workers’ compensation insurance to pursue the maximum compensation rate possible including in any kind of lump-sum settlement.